European Central Bank faces pressure from record inflation

 The bank said Thursday that recent economic data confirmed its expectations of ending its pandemic stimulus efforts later this year and that the exact timing would depend on the economic situation.
 The bank has promised an interest rate hike will only follow the end of its stimulus program.

-Last month, bank President Christine Lagarde opened the door a crack for an interest rate increase.
-She will speak later Thursday.
+Bank President Christine Lagarde has opened the door a crack for an interest rate increase later this year.
+She said Thursday that inflation “will stay high in the near term and then moderate to some extent” amid considerable uncertainty due to the war.

+Speaking by video news conference after testing positive for COVID-19 last week, Lagarde noted that while higher energy prices were pushing up inflation, weaker demand caused by the war could lower the price pressures in the economy.

-“Inflation pressures have intensified across many sectors,” the bank said, adding that it “stood ready to adjust all its instruments” as the situation might demand.
+“Inflation pressures have intensified across many sectors,” the bank said in a statement, adding that it “stood ready to adjust all its instruments” as the situation might demand.
 It said the economic outlook depended heavily on the course of the war in Ukraine and the resulting sanctions against Russia.

 The war has sent inflation surging to unexpectedly high levels.
 Prices for oil and gas have been rising on fears of a cutoff from Russia, which is the world’s largest oil exporter, and as the recovery from the COVID-19 pandemic increases demand for fuel.